Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/order.md

 ### Anti-aliasing

+!!! danger "Attention"
+    A proper rescale will often deal with aliasing, ringing, and haloing artifacting.
+    **NEVER** perform any of those three steps unless you're *absolutely* certain you must.

 Noise around edges may affect anti-aliasing, so perform this step after denoising.
 Anti-aliasing should ideally be scene-filtered because it's a highly destructive filter and can significantly slow down the filtering process.
+Only perform this step if your source actually has aliasing.

 ### Deringing/Dehaloing